Tight exponential analysis of universally composable privacy amplification and its applications: Introduction

 In Section \ref{s2}, we focus on wire-tap channel model, whose capacity has been calculated by Wyner \cite{Wyner} and Csisz\'{a}r and K\"{o}rner \cite{CK79}.
-Csisz\'{a}r \cite{Csiszar} showed the strong security, and Hayashi \cite{Hayashi} derived bounds for both exponential rates of decrease for the mutual information between Alice and Eve and the security criterion based on the $L_1$ norm distance, which is simply called the $L_1$ security criterion.
-He obtained a bound for the exponential rate of decrease concerning the $L_1$ security criterion.
-However, their approaches are based on completely random coding.
-Using the method of information spectrum\cite{Han}, Hayashi \cite{Hayashi2} showed strong security when universal$_2$ hash function is applied in the privacy amplification process of wire-tap channel.
-But, the analysis on \cite{Hayashi2} was based on the mutual information not the $L_1$ security criterion.
-In the paper\cite{Hayashi2}, he invented a systematic method to construct a wire-tap channel code based on universal$_2$ hash function, and evaluated the performance based on a privacy amplification theorem concerning the Shannon entropy given in \cite{Hayashi2}.
-So, we can expect that Theorem \ref{thm1} plays the same role in evaluation of the $L_1$ security criterion in wire-tap channel model as a privacy amplification theorem concerning the Shannon entropy given in \cite{Hayashi2}.
-In this paper, we apply Theorem \ref{thm1} to wire-tap channel model, and obtain the evaluation of the exponent of the $L_1$ security criterion.
-In fact, we can evaluate the exponent of the $L_1$ security criterion from the evaluation for exponent concerning the mutual information in \cite{Hayashi2} by applying the Pinsker inequality to the mutual information.
-It is also shown in Section \ref{s6-1}, that the evaluation obtained in this paper is better than that by \cite{Hayashi} and that obtained by application of Pinsker inequality.
+Csisz\'{a}r \cite{Csiszar} showed the strong security, and many papers \cite{Hayashi2,BL,CTD} treat this model with mutual information criterion.
+The previous paper \cite{Hayashi} derived bounds for both exponential rates of decrease for the security criterion based on the $L_1$ norm distance as well as the mutual information between Alice and Eve.
+It obtained a bound for the exponential rate of decrease concerning the $L_1$ security criterion.
+In this paper, we apply (\ref{4-25-1}) to wire-tap channel model, and obtain the evaluation of the exponent of the $L_1$ security criterion.
+In Section \ref{s6-1}, it is shown that the evaluation obtained in this paper is better than that by the previous paper \cite{Hayashi}.
+In a realistic setting, it is natural to restrict our codes to linear codes.
+In Section \ref{s3-a}, using (\ref{8-5-1}), we provide a security analysis for a code constructed by the combination of an arbitrary linear code and privacy amplification by universal$_2$ hash functions.
+This analysis yields the exponential rate of decrease for the $L_1$ security criterion.
+Overall, since (\ref{4-25-1}) and (\ref{8-5-1}) are derived from Theorem \ref{thm1}, all of the obtained results concerning the wire-tap channel model can be regarded as consequences of Theorem \ref{thm1}.